Linux 软件免费装

 Is it safe to run on a live site?

 Yes — Easy MCP AI is built for production.
-Every request is authenticated (OAuth 2.1 or Bearer), capability-checked against WordPress core permissions, rate-limited (default 60 req/min per token, configurable), and recorded in the audit log.
+Every request is authenticated (OAuth 2.0/2.1 or Bearer), capability-checked against WordPress core permissions, rate-limited (default 60 req/min per token, configurable), and recorded in the audit trail.
 You can additionally restrict the endpoint to specific IP addresses, force all created content to draft, disable specific tools globally, and bind tokens to low-privilege WordPress users.
 The plugin only requires HTTPS for OAuth flows — bearer-token access is allowed over HTTP for local development but should never be exposed that way on a live site.

 Does it work with WordPress multisite?